 - Then I kept working, looking at the blogs and thoughts of others along the way.
 Wired for Story was an extremely useful book, as was On Writing by Stephen King.

 - I decided to write every day, and to just write no matter how I felt.

 - I made some top ten lists for myself, based on what I’d learned: top ten rules for writing fiction, top ten editing tips, top ten things which might put readers off your novel.
 I made my own recipe for novel writing and thought a lot about the art of writing.

 - I fretted a lot about the first ten pages of my books, arguably the most difficult to pull off.

 - I realised I had to read a lot more, and read as a writer.

 - I got to the end of the first draft of my first book.

 - I worried a lot about genre, and which genre I was writing in, or if I was writing cross-genre.

-- Eventually I decided to do a course on exploring genre.
-I start this in April, so more about this soon.
+- Eventually I decided to do a course on exploring genre, which helped a lot.

 - I drank a lot of wine.

 - I decided to self-publish.
 Take a look at my section on self-publishing and production (including editing, cover design and formatting).